thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

         description: A valid auth token
     response: JSON structure with a list of ignored annotations.
   ignored_annotations_is_ignored:
-    name: Check If Annotation Is Ignored
+    name: Check if Annotation is Ignored
     url: /api/v1/settings/ignored_annotations/is_annotation_ignored
     method: GET
     description: Check if a supplied annotation is ignored.